EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 To make ``MyStandardHost`` even more generic, we make the measurement layer module optional (:ned:`OmittedMeasurementLayer` by default).
 Note that we just added an optional measurement layer slot.
 We can add a measurement layer module from the .INI file.

-We add the measurement layer module between the :ned:`Udp` module and the :ned:`MessageDispatcher` below it.
+We insert the measurement layer module between the :ned:`Udp` module and the :ned:`MessageDispatcher` below it.
 The gates need to be reconnected to the new module (as per the connection section in the NED code above).
 Here is the result:

 .. figure:: media/MyStandardHost.png